-AP source: Dodgers near megatrade for Nats’ Scherzer, Turner
+Monster trade: Dodgers get Scherzer, Turner from Nationals

-The World Series champion Los Angeles Dodgers neared a monster trade for ace Max Scherzer and All-Star shortstop Trea Turner of the Washington Nationals late Thursday night, a person close to the deal told The Associated Press.

-The person spoke to the AP on condition of anonymity because the swap wasn’t complete.
-The Nationals would get four young players for Washington’s dynamic duo.
+The Nationals, who have fallen out of playoff contention, made several trades in 24 hours to dismantle a roster that won the World Series in 2019 over the Houston Astros.

+“When I took a step back and made that look, I didn’t see a path to be a World Series caliber team this year, so I felt it was time to take a step sideways to allow us to take a step forward and get back to where we’re supposed to be, which is a championship-caliber organization,” Nationals general manager Mike Rizzo said.

-Scherzer has been given permission to speak to the Dodgers to see if he will waive his right to veto any trade, a power he has as a 10-year veteran who has been with his team for at least five years.
+Scherzer had been given permission to speak to the Dodgers to see if he would waive his right to veto any trade, a power he had as a 10-year veteran who has been with his team for at least five years.

-If the trade goes through, it would be a stunning haul for the Dodgers, who are three games behind NL West-leading San Francisco.
+The deal came with the Dodgers three games behind NL West-leading San Francisco.
 Los Angeles owns the top spot in the wild-card race, 2 1/2 games ahead of San Diego.
+The Giants were busy at the trade deadline as well, adding four-time All-Star third baseman Kris Bryant from the Cubs.

-With the Major League Baseball trade deadline at 4 p.m.
-EDT Friday, there was speculation on Thursday that the Padres would be the winners in the Scherzer sweepstakes.
+There had been speculation on Thursday that the division-rival San Diego Padres would be the winners in the Scherzer sweepstakes.

 Instead, the Dodgers got real busy.
 They made a trade early in the day for longtime Kansas City left-handed starter Danny Duffy, then closed in on Scherzer, the biggest prize in this deadline frenzy.

-Washington would get a pair of rookies, right-hander Josiah Gray and catcher Keibert Ruiz, and two minor leaguers, righty Gerardo Carrillo and outfielder Donovan Casey, for Scherzer.
+The Nationals were equally active, dealing away several players that helped push the team to the 2019 title.

+“Without Max and Trea, we never would have brought the World Series trophy back to the nation’s capital and had that joyous parade down Constitution Avenue,” Nationals owner Mark Lerner said in a statement.
+“The Nationals organization is forever grateful for their excellence on the field and exemplary leadership in the clubhouse.”

 Scherzer is 8-4 with a 2.76 ERA in 19 starts this season, and also started the All-Star Game for the National League this month.

-Scherzer posted a win for the Nationals earlier Thursday, when he pitched six innings of one-run ball at Philadelphia in the first game of a doubleheader.
+He posted a win for the Nationals on Thursday, when he pitched six innings of one-run ball at Philadelphia in the first game of a doubleheader.

-A three-time Cy Young Award winner and eight-time All-Star, Scherzer would join a deep and talented pitching staff that includes Clayton Kershaw, Walker Buehler, Julio Urías, David Price and more.

 Scherzer has a $35 million salary in the final season of a $210 million, seven-year contract and can become a free agent after the World Series.
-No doubt, the Dodgers are looking right now at far they could go this year with Mad Max on their side.
+No doubt, the Dodgers are looking right now at how far they can go this year with Mad Max on their side.

 The 37-year-old righty is a fierce competitor, often stalking around the mound in-between pitches, firing up himself and his teammates.